circonus/docs/content/circonus/integrations/library/add.md

 ---
-title: Creating
+title: Add an Integration
 weight: 10
 ---

-# Our Integrations
+# Add an Integration

 Our checks are the nuts-and-bolts of our service integrations; to begin collecting data you must first setup a check.
 If you select _Checks_ under the _Integrations_ main menu section, you'll see a grid of all the service integrations we have for data collection.
 If a service has an _active_ bar it means there's at least one active check in the system of that type.